DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 - APIs and Blacklist:
   - Usage level: Change the level of usage used to display the city (default is 4).
   - Orientation: Can be IN, OUT.
 Used to change the orientation of the links used to establish the usage level of each element.
-  - api_classes: For each project, list of names of the entry point classes used as starting points to build the city.
+  - api_classes: For each project, a list of names of the entry point classes used as starting points to build the city.
   - blacklist: Each class or package in this list will be excluded from visualization.
 - Metrics:
   - variables: Names of the variables used to determine the height and the width of the buildings (do not change unless you know the variable names in the source code).